asbjornb/spool/docs/DESIGN.md

 ## The Core Insight

-You have five features in mind.
-But they're really one feature described five ways:
+Capabilities

 1. Edit context files across repos (CLAUDE.md, skills, commands)
-2. Navigate repos with fast switching
-3. Run parallel AI reviews on diffs
+2. Run parallel AI reviews on diffs
-4. Analyze agent sessions for failures
+3. Analyze agent sessions for failures
-5. Share skills and commands with coworkers
+4. Share agent logs, skills and commands with coworkers

-**The throughline is context** — the messy, scattered, tribal knowledge that makes AI coding assistants actually useful.

 Today, context is scattered across repos, machines, Slack threads, and people's heads.
 Spool is a **context layer for AI-assisted development**.

 ## The Three Modes

-Instead of five features, think of three modes:

 ### 1. Watch — See what the AI actually did